kappi/esp32_kids_car_controller/README.md

 - **ESC Control:** Motor speed controlled using a model ESC via standard PWM signals.
 - **Steering Servo Control:** High-torque servo for responsive steering.
 - **Local Throttle Control:** Manual speed control using a potentiometer, with PS3 controller taking priority.
-- **Total Stop Functionality:** Press the "X" button on the PS3 controller to immediately stop the vehicle.
+- **Total Stop Functionality:** Press the "X" button on the PS3 controller to immediately stop the vehicle and "Circle" button to release.

 ## Recommended Hardware